 The XFA ATOX (Alpha TO X register) function (XF 003) converts the leftmost character in the ALPHA register to a character code.
-The characters and the corresponding code is shown below in table 4.
+The characters and the corresponding code is show below in Table 4.
 The character is deleted from the ALPHA register and the character code is entered into the X register.